-Data Mining, Eigen vectors, PCA, precision loss, SVD.
+Data Mining, eigen values, eigen vectors, PCA, SVD.

-INTRODUCTION
+I. INTRODUCTION

-ata mining is the process of discovering potentially valuable patterns, associations, trends, sequences and dependencies in data.
-It is the overall process of discovering new pattern or building models from a given dataset.
-There are many steps involved in Knowledge Discovery in Databases (KDD) which include data selection, data cleaning and preprocessing, data transformation and reduction, data mining task and algorithm selection, and finally postprocessing and interpretation of discovered knowledge.
-The primary goals of data mining in practice are prediction and description.
-Prediction involves using some variables or fields in the database to predict unknown or future values of other variable of interest.
-Description focuses on finding interpretable patterns that describes the data.
-The sheer volume of data today and its expected increase in the next few days are knowledge discovery applications[1].
+The sheer volume of data today and its expected increase in the next few days are some of the key challenges in data mining and knowledge discovery applications[1].
 Besides a huge number of data samples that are collected and processed, the high dimensional nature of data arising in many applications causes a need to develop effective and efficient techniques that are able to deal with massive amount of data[9].
 As the dimensionality of data increases, many types of data analysis and classification problems become significantly harder.